FAQ’s – Accent Reduction

 10. What is the background of your certified instructors?

-Our ARTA-(ARS) Certified Instructors have taught in the ARTA Method of Accent Reduction for over 10 years.
-They have taught in students in over 90 countries.
+ARTA-(ARS) Certified Instructors have taught the ARTA Method of Accent Reduction for an average of 10 years.

 Trainers have qualifications, but are not limited to credentials in the following areas of study: